mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

     - create the symbolic link by entered
       `ln -s ~/Dropbox/VSCodeSettings User`

+## Duplicate action Extension

+- right-click a file or directory in Explorer and select "Duplicate file or directory" to copy it
+- prompts for new name, suggesting the original plus "-copy"

 ## Editor Grid Layout

 - added to Insiders build in May 2018